Video Encoding: The Definitive Guide [Updated for 2024]

 Video compression typically happens at the camera level.
 For example, smartphones, consumer-grade camcorders, and most professional camcorders record video in the H.264 video codec

-This means that, as the camera is recording, the RAW images from the video sensor encode in real-time, typically using the H.264 codec.
+This means that, as the camera is recording, the RAW images from the video sensor are encoded in real-time, typically using the H.264 codec.
 This compressed (or encoded) video is then recorded to the storage on the camera.

 What are Encoding Formats?